23/04/2019 - Are mountain ranges important for extratropical transition?

 18/07/2018 - Welcome Jan Wandel

-We are very happy to welcome Jan Wandel as a new member of the group “Large-scale Dynamics and Predictability”.
+We are very happy to welcome Jan Wandel as a student assistant in our group.
 Jan got a Bachelor’s and Master’s degree in Meteorology from KIT.
 During his studies he was engaged in IMK’s “early weather hazards warning” (Wettergefahrenfrühwarnung).
 In his Masterthesis at IMK-TRO Jan studied the synoptic environment triggering hailstorms in Europe.

 Jan will now take care of operational weather regime forecast products in our group and investigate the linkage of weather regimes and hailstorms in collaboration with his former group.
-In autumn Jan will start a PhD in the project “SPREADOUT”, in which he will investigate the predictability of diabatic outflow in operational sub-seasonal numerical weather prediction models, stratified according to critical weather regime life cycle stages and external modes of the climate system.
-In addition, Jan will develop operational forecast products for weather regimes on sub-seasonal time-scales.
+Jan will also develop operational forecast products for weather regimes on sub-seasonal time-scales.
 We wish Jan a great start, success and a lot of fun with his work and colleagues at IMK.
 Welcome!

 Advances in numerical weather prediction currently push the weather forecast horizon into sub-seasonal time scales of several days to a few weeks.
 On these time scales so-called weather regimes – quasi-stationary, recurrent, and persistent flow patterns – govern the variability of the large-scale circulation.
 They modulate the character of daily weather for continent-size regions and prolonged periods.
 Therefore, weather regimes have strong implications for socio-economic sectors such as agriculture, transport, or renewable energies .